7 min read

 That's a strong signal.
 Flashcard apps (Quizlet, Anki, RemNote) trained an entire generation of learners to expect "tap the card" to mean "show me more."
 So we wired it up.

 The whole vocab card is now a button.
-For short items (≤3 words), the click looks up the whole phrase.
-For longer items, it looks up the first extracted chip (so the longest natural sub-phrase).
-Inner controls — the audio speaker, the mastery toggle, the individual word chips — call event.stopPropagation() so they don't accidentally trigger the parent card lookup.
+For short items, the click looks up the whole phrase.
+For longer items, it looks up the most useful sub-phrase.
+Inner controls — the audio speaker, the mastery toggle, the individual word chips — don't accidentally trigger the parent card lookup.

 For multi-word items, we also show a quiet "Tap card for full definition" hint, plus the chip row.
 Either route works.
 The user picks whichever feels natural.